yezyilomo/state-pool/README.md

 - Support both key based and non-key based global state
 - States are stored as global variables(Can be used anywhere)
 - Doesn't wrap your app in context providers
-- Very organized API, You can do literally everything with a single import
+- Very organized API, You can do almost everything with a single import

 <br/>